devendrn/renderdragon-shaders/README.md

 npm run docs:dev
 ```

-## Contribute
+## Contributing
+You can contribute by either forking this repo and making a PR, or by opening an issue with required details.

+### 1. Improve or update content

+You can help in improving the documentation by fixing typos, rectifying incorrect information, adding more details, or updating shaders.

-### 1. Write docs
+### 2. Write docs

 You can add new sections in documentation to cover resources that you think might help others.
 If you want to create a new page for the same, create a new .md file in `docs/docs/` and link this to the documentation sidebar in `en.ts`

-### 2. Improve or update content

-You can help in improving the documentation by fixing typos, rectifying incorrect information, adding more details, or updating shaders.

 ### 3. Add shaders
 1. Create a new file, `shader-name.md` inside: